williammilisic/cloudcloud.dev/index.md

 * Features delivered are not a measure of success; business outcomes are.<br/><br/>
 * "*It's not enough to do your best; you must know what to do, and then do your best.*" - W. Edwards Deming <br/><br/>
 * "*The single most important thing to remember about any enterprise is that there are no results inside its walls.
 The result of a business is a satisfied customer.*" - Peter Drucker<br/><br/>
+* “*Emergencies have always been necessary to progress.
+It was darkness which produced the lamp.
+It was fog that produced the compass.
+It was hunger that drove us to exploration.
+And it took a depression to teach us the real value of a job.*” - Victor Hugo<br/><br/>
+— Victor Hugo
 ## 26 August 2023
 * "*The biggest communication problem is we do not listen to understand.
 We listen to reply.*" - Stephen R. Covey